top of page

 Series

-Hosted by the Village and Mayo Clinic, this collaboration brings local health professionals into our largest community garden space to both provide education and learn from our community.
-These discussions promote conversations to help our community identify health problems and learn about local resources.
-In addition, the health professionals are able to hear specific concerns coming from cultural groups.
+Hosted by The Village and Mayo Clinic, this collaboration brings local health professionals into our largest community garden space to provide education and learn directly from our community.
+These discussions foster open conversations, helping the community identify health issues and become aware of local resources.
+Health professionals also have the opportunity to hear and understand the specific concerns of various cultural groups.

 University of Minnesota - Rochester